 After days of rushing around preparing, packing, buying tires, & making repairs, we got 2 hours of sleep & left for Baja Mexico at 6am Dec 19, 2015.
 Brian’s cat got out & was lost for a couple of hours so we (Dave & Louise) waited for them to catch up while we had breakfast south of San Diego & tried our best to follow some very incorrect directions to the Tecate border crossing to meet Brian & Annie. (“Take 94 to end, then….”) which wasted 90 minutes & 30 miles & put Brian & Annie waiting ahead of us.
 Finally met up with Dan, Brian, & Annie at a Tecate CA gas station & Casa de Cambio where we exchanged our American dollars for Mexican Pesos (exchange less than US$1,000 to avoid paperwork).
 This was THE best exchange rate we saw the whole trip.
-Got our papers stamped at border.
+Got our papers stamped at border (more on that).

-Correct sequence to cross the Mexican Border into Mexico:
+Correct sequence to cross the Mexican Border into Mexico at Tecate:

-Walk next door to cashier to pay for visa & get receipt.
+Walk next door to cashier to pay for your visa & get a receipt.

-Bring receipt back to agent, get entry stamp.
+Bring receipt & visa back to agent, get entry stamps.

 Snap a photo of your completed paperwork, just in case.

 We did this part all wrong due to lack of sleep & some communication issues in the group.
-We drove across the border first, then had to find a place to park on some Mexican border town side street, walk back to the USA side of the border, deal with Visa, paperwork & payment, then walk back across the border again (3rd crossing today), continue walking to where we left the car & trailer, before hitting the road south.
-All wrong.
+We drove across the border first, then had to find a place to park on a side street of Mexican border town, walk back through the Mexican inspection, almost to the USA side, deal with visa paperwork & payment, then walk back across the border again (3rd crossing today), continue walking to where we left the car & trailer, before hitting the road south.
+Very sub-optimal.
 It worked, but it’s not the easy way.
 Luckily this border wasn’t very busy or those 3 border crossings could have taken far longer.

-Aimed for San Felipe, but given our morning “issues” we camped short of there at gravel pit/ moonscape just off the highway at dusk.
+We were aiming for San Felipe, but given our morning “issues” we camped far short of there at gravel pit/ moonscape just off the highway at dusk.
 We know enough not to drive at night.
 Fireball whisky was passed around.
 A merciful end of Day 1.

 Day 2 Breakfast in San Felipe